JetBrains/intellij-sdk-docs/topics/Dialog-and-popup-sizes.md

         </tr>
     </table>

-3. Select the biggest size out of the two to add the minimal size to a component
+3. Select the biggest size out of the two to add the minimum size to a component

 #### Example 1